c3lang/c3-web/src/content/docs/Language Common/vectors.md

     order: 63
 ---

-Vectors - where possible - based on underlying hardware vector implementations.
+Vectors &mdash; where possible &mdash; are based on underlying hardware vector implementations.
 A vector is similar to an array, but with additional functionality.
 The restriction is that a vector may only consist of elements that are numerical types, boolean or pointers.